PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 ### Geofence visibility
 Specific geofences can be hidden from the map to make it visually clearer.

-For any geofence with a tag _hidden_ set to true, no _react-leaflet_ Polygon is rendered in the map, and it is instead replaced with an empty tag.
+For any geofence with a Boolean tag _Hidden_ set to true, no _react-leaflet_ Polygon is rendered in the map, and it is instead replaced with an empty tag.
 This has the added benefit of not rendering the polygon and therefore improving frontend performance when geofences with large numbers of points are hidden.

 #### Storing geofence visibilities